What is an ear canal infection?

-External otitis is an infection of your ear canal (the tube that connects the outside of your ear to your eardrum).
-It differs from a middle ear infection (otitis media Ear Infection (Acute Otitis Media) Your middle ear is a hollow space behind your eardrum.
+Ear canal infection is an infection of your ear canal (the tube that connects the outside of your ear to your eardrum).
+It differs from a middle ear infection ( otitis media Ear Infection (Acute Otitis Media) Your middle ear is a hollow space behind your eardrum.
 The middle ear contains 3 tiny bones that send your eardrum's vibrations to the nerves in your inner ear.
 Different parts of your ear can... read more ), which is an infection behind your ear drum.

-External otitis is especially common after swimming, which is why it’s often called “swimmer’s ear.”
-But most people who have it weren't swimming.
+An ear canal infection is especially common after swimming, which is why it’s often called “swimmer’s ear.”
+But most ear canal infections are not in people who had been swimming.

 You'll have ear pain and a white or yellow fluid draining from your ear

-Doctors can tell if you have external otitis by examining your ear
+Doctors can tell if you have an ear canal infection by examining your ear

 Doctors will clean out your ear and give you antibiotic eardrops and pain relievers